vudummy/gloco_gallery/README.md

   - ReactJS, oh year the React we love, version 15++
   - Webpack, manually configured from ground up.
   - Semantic-ui (gosh I hate it)
-  - A third-lib called "React-infinite-scroller"
+  - A third-lib called [React-infinite-scroller][RIS] by CassetteRocks
   - Fake RestAPI from [JSONPlaceholder][Fks]
   - Some dumb images from [Lorempixel][Lpx]